finale-lua/jwluatesttoolkit/README.md

 1. Put all the files in a folder, making sure the subfolders are extracted.
 2. In JW Lua, open the Preferences dialog box (by clicking on the "..." button) and add the folder to the "require" paths.
 (This step is not necessary for RGP Lua.)
-3. In RGP Lua, add the folder to the RGP Lua configuration.
+3. In RGP Lua, add the folder to the RGP Lua configuration or load and run the top-level script(s) from the RGP Lua Console.
 (In JW Lua you can load and run scripts directly from the JW Lua dialog.)

 ## To Run Tests